SuperOfficeDocs/superoffice-docs/user-guide/en/marketing/mailing/create/includes/step-4-recipients.md

 You can add recipients to a mailing by importing them from an external comma-separated file (for example a .txt file created in Notepad or a .csv file created in Excel).

 When you import a list of names and email addresses, SuperOffice Marketing will try to locate the imported recipients in the SuperOffice database.
-If matches are found, the recipients' companies will be listed in the **Company** column in the **Recipients** list.
-Any names or email addresses that are **not** found in SuperOffice, will be filtered out and not included in the mailing.
+If matches are found, the recipients' companies are listed in the **Company** column in the **Recipients** list.
+Any names or email addresses that are **not** found in SuperOffice, are filtered out and not included in the mailing.
 This is due to GDPR regulations.

 1. Click **Select file**.